AC & Heating Repair in Chicago, Illinois

 Winter in Chicago is legendary for its severity.
 Lake Michigan creates lake-effect weather patterns that can bring sudden temperature drops and heavy snowfall.
 When the polar vortex descends, temperatures can remain below zero for days, putting tremendous strain on heating systems.
 A furnace failure during these conditions is not merely an inconvenience but a genuine safety emergency.
 High-efficiency gas furnaces rated at 95% AFUE or higher are strongly recommended to handle these extended cold periods efficiently.

-The transitional seasons of spring and fall offer the best windows for HVAC installation and major maintenance.
+The transitional seasons of spring and fall offer favorable windows for HVAC installation and major maintenance.
 During these milder months, contractors have more availability, and homeowners can test new systems before extreme weather arrives.
 Chicago homeowners who plan their HVAC projects for April-May or September-October often benefit from better scheduling flexibility while avoiding emergency situations.

 How Chicago's Climate Affects Materials